retupmoca/P6-LibraryMake/README.md

 LibraryMake
 ------------------

-An attempt to simplify building native code for a perl6 module.
+An attempt to simplify building native code for a Raku module.

 This is effectively a small configure script for a Makefile.
 It will allow you to use the same tools to build your native code that were used to build Raku itself.